oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 # Acknowledgments

 This document has been made with consensus and contributions coming from multiple drafts with different visions.
 We would like to thank all the participants in the IETF meeting discussions.
+Part of the work has been carried out in the EU Season project (101096120).

 {:numbered="false"}